wfaler/BerlinUhr.hs/README.md

 BerlinUhr.hs
 ============

-Berlin Uhr Kata implemented in Haskell
+Berlin Uhr Kata implemented in Haskell, for the rules of the Kata, please [go here]("http://content.codersdojo.org/code-kata-catalogue/berlin-clock/")